BaseMax/TSPCities/README.md

 # TSP Cities

 I love TSP problem, I usually use this in other topics but here need to design TSP problem to find minimum cost for moving between cities.
-This algorithm is not made by me, As you know I searched and use avaiable sources on the internet, really the internet is helpful.
+This algorithm is not made by me, As you know I searched and use available sources on the internet, really the internet is helpful.

 ## What is Travelling Salesman Problem (TSP)